Diet and prostate cancer

-If you would like to replicate the MEAL study on your own, foods to eat include:
+If you would like to replicate the plant-based MEAL diet on your own, foods to eat include:

-- 2 servings daily of cruciferous vegetables.
+- Two servings daily of cruciferous vegetables.
 Vegetables in this group include broccoli, bok choy, Brussel sprouts, horseradish, cauliflower, kale, and turnips.
-These vegetables are high in isothiocyanates, which may help protect against cancer.
+These vegetables are high in isothiocyanates, which